-Birchcliff recognizes the importance of, and its responsibility for, environmental stewardship and one of the Corporation's primary goals is to create and preserve a safe and environmentally responsible organization.
+Birchcliff recognizes the importance of and its responsibility for environmental stewardship and one of the Corporation's primary goals is to create and preserve a safe and environmentally responsible organization.
 Birchcliff strives to maintain excellence in environmental reporting and to take proactive steps to eliminate or reduce its environmental impact.
 As an organization that strives for continuous improvement, Birchcliff continues to identify, develop and utilize new technology, systems and processes that will help reduce its environmental footprint and create a safer work environment.

-The Board has overall responsibility with respect to environmental, social and governance ("ESG") oversight.
-Each quarter, the Board receives a detailed report from management on ESG-related matters, including the Corporation's safety performance, total recordable incident frequency, asset retirement and reclamation activities and the Corporation's liability management rating.
-In addition to the oversight provided by the Board, Birchcliff has established the following committees which are comprised of members of management:
+Recognizing the ongoing importance of ESG matters to the health and success of Birchcliff, the Board formed its EHSS Committee in 2022.
+The EHSS Committee's mandate clearly sets out the responsibilities that the Board has delegated to the EHSS Committee.
+In fulfilling its mandate, the EHSS Committee receives detailed reports from management on ESG-related matters, including the Corporation's safety performance, total recordable incident frequency, asset retirement and reclamation activities and the Corporation's liability management rating.
+It also reviews the Corporation's public disclosure of ESG matters, including the annual ESG Report, prior to release.
+See "Corporate Governance Disclosure - Board Committees - Environment, Health, Safety and Sustainability Committee".

+In addition to the oversight provided by the Board and EHSS Committee, Birchcliff has established the following committees, which are comprised of members of management:

-- Greenhouse Gas ("GHG") Regulatory Compliance Committee: The purpose of this committee to help ensure that there is corporate-wide awareness and compliance with the latest provincial and federal GHG legislation requirements which impact Birchcliff's operations. - ESG Committee: The purpose of this committee is to drive continuous improvement of Birchcliff's ESG-related corporate metrics by: (i) establishing and monitoring ESG-related key performance indicators; (ii) developing and maintaining an effective strategy to communicate ESG-related key performance indicators; and (iii) identifying, prioritizing and directing initiatives to improve ESG key performance indicators within the Corporation.
+- GHG Regulatory Compliance Committee: The purpose of this committee to help ensure that there is corporate-wide awareness and compliance with the latest provincial and federal GHG legislation requirements which impact Birchcliff's operations. - ESG Committee: The purpose of this committee is to drive continuous improvement of Birchcliff's ESG-related corporate metrics by: (i) establishing and monitoring ESG-related key performance indicators; (ii) developing and maintaining an effective strategy to communicate ESG-related key performance indicators; and (iii) identifying, prioritizing and directing initiatives to improve ESG key performance indicators within the Corporation.